amodallal/holbertonschool-shell/README.md

-This script is used to show absolute path
+'0-iam_betty' script is used to switch user to betty